davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 literature on the tectonic and petrogenetic development of the overlying crust.

-The Crystal Knob xenolith locality samples a crucially important lithospheric column through the Late Cretaceous convergent margin of the North American Cordillera.
+The Crystal Knob xenolith locality samples an important lithospheric column through the Late Cretaceous convergent margin of the North American Cordillera.
 This regionally extensive belt includes a voluminous continental magmatic arc, generated as the Farallon oceanic